-Inside Supercade Manitas, countless administrative matters related to basic public services can be settled in just one building – ranging from drinking water supply, sewerage and electrical networks through institutional departments like those for Social Prosperity, Recreation and Sports and numerous District Secretaries such as Education Secretary, Environment Secretary, Social Integration Secretary, Women’s Secretary, Health Secretary, Mobility Secretary as well as a special administrative unit of the fire brigade and migration service are located right here – thus allowing people to solve a broad range of issues without leaving the area.
-But not only functionally Supercade Manitas is outstanding: By entering the building all the poverty and meaness from the outside are left behind – from one moment to another you may feel safe and secure.
-Through the glass façades you may even, as if standing on a cliff, calmly contemplate the picturesque housing areas covering the slopes of Mount Monserrate.
+Inside SuperCADE Manitas, numerous administrative tasks related to public services can be carried out under one roof – ranging from drinking water supply, sewerage and electricity distribution networks, through to administrative bodies.
+Departments such as those for social welfare, recreation and sport, and numerous district secretaries such as those for education, the environment, social integration, women, health and mobility, as well as a special administrative office for the fire brigade and the migration service, are all located right here.
+This allows members of the public to conduct a wide variety of administrative tasks without leaving the area.
+SuperCADE Manitas is not only outstanding in terms of its functionality – when you enter the building all the poverty and meanness of the outside world is left behind and you instantly feel safe and secure.
+The glass façades allow you to peacefully gaze upon the sea of houses covering the slopes of Mount Monserrate, as if you were standing on a cliff overlooking it.

-Glass doors and façades signal a warm welcome
+Glass doors and façades indicate a warm welcome

-A mullion and transom façade made of Jansen VISS Basic contributes to the bright, inviting ambience of Supercade Manitas.
-The grid of the external sun protection determined the size of the glass elements, which are usually 1.20 m wide x 2.4 m high.
-The versatile modular system from Jansen VISS also allowed a seamless transition from the façade to the roof glazing.
-The transparency of the outer shell continues inside the building with numerous fixed glazings, glass doors and windows made from the non-insulated Jansen Economy 50 steel system.
-The architects chose Jansen‘s steel systems because they provide exactly the robustness and long-term functionality that highly frequented buildings like traffic terminals or administration centers require.
+A mullion and transom façade using the Jansen VISS Basic system contributes to the bright, inviting atmosphere of SuperCADE Manitas.
+The external sun protection grid determined the size of the glass elements, which are generally 1.20 m wide by 2.4 m high.
+The versatile and modular Jansen VISS system also enabled a seamless transition from the façade to the roof glazing.
+The transparency of the outer shell continues inside the building with numerous fixed panes, glass doors and windows made from the non-insulated Jansen Economy 50 steel system.
+The architects chose Jansen’s steel systems because they provide the exact level of robustness and long-term functionality that heavily frequented buildings such as transport buildings and administrative buildings require.

-The large-scale glazing also unmistakably signals the transparency and openness that the authorities want to demonstrate towards its citizens.
-Even if not yet everyone may be able to afford a trip with the TransMiCable, the Supercade Manitas has created an inviting public space where everyone is able to enjoy the convenience of the 21st century with its reliable network and communication services.
-Right inside the building, future is no longer a promise but reality.
-Knowing that makes people feel confident, especially young people.
-Thus the new cable car is not only intended to bridge terrain that is topographically difficult to access, but also to bridge the gap between rich and poor: By connecting the poorer areas to the center of Bogotá there is hope that people find their way to schooling, training and income opportunities in the center of the metropolis.
+The large-scale glazing is also a clear signal of the transparency and openness that the authorities want to demonstrate towards the citizens.
+Even though not everyone may be able to afford a trip on the TransMiCable, SuperCADE Manitas has created an inviting public space where everyone is able to enjoy the convenience of the 21st century with its reliable network and communication services.
+Inside the building, the future is no longer a promise but a reality.
+Knowing that gives people confidence, especially young people.
+The new cable car is therefore intended not only to bridge terrain that is topographically difficult to access, but also to bridge the gap between rich and poor.
+It is hoped that by connecting the poorer areas of Bogotá to the city centre, this will enable people to access education, training and employment opportunities in the centre of the metropolis.

 Project details: